jeanslack/Videomass/README.md

-Videomass also offers a graphical interface for the famous video downloader [youtube_dl](http://ytdl-org.github.io/youtube-dl/) and allows you to choose between various download options like a specific format codes with the ability to playback individual URLs with different qualities via mpv player.
-Allows also to download all playlist, embed thumbnail in audio file (via atomicparsley), add metadata to file and write subtitles to video.
+Videomass also offers a graphical interface for the famous video downloader [youtube_dl](http://ytdl-org.github.io/youtube-dl/) and allows you to choose between various download options like a specific format codes with the ability to playback individual URLs with different qualities via [mpv](https://mpv.io/) player.
+Allows also to download all playlist, embed thumbnail in audio file via [atomicparsley](http://atomicparsley.sourceforge.net/), add metadata to file and write subtitles to video.

 Videomass is written in Python3 with the wxPython-Phoenix toolkit.